Secunderabad–Yesvantpur Garib Rath Express: Coaches

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 12735 Secunderabad Yesvantpur Garib Rath Express covers the distance of 707 km in 11 hours 50 mins (60 km/h) and in 12 hours 15 mins as 12736 Yesvantpur Secunderabad Garib Rath Express (58 km/h).

 Its fare includes a Superfast surcharge.

 Routeing

-The 12735 / 36 Secunderabad Yesvantpur Garib Rath Express runs from Secunderabad Junction via Kulluru, Gooty Junction, Dharmavaram Junction, Hindupur to Yesvantpur Junction.
+The 12735 / 36 Secunderabad Yesvantpur Garib Rath Express runs from Secunderabad Junction via Gooty Junction, Dharmavaram Junction, Hindupur to Yesvantpur Junction.